google/cdep/README.md

 ```
 This tells CMake to locate the module glue file and then to add all the dependencies in that file to the native-lib target.
 You'll need to change 'native-lib' to your own target name.

-When you call CMake to generate the project you'll need to tell it where to find the generated modules.
+When you call CMake to generate the project you'll need to tell it where to find the glue modules.
 So something like,
 ```
 cmake -Dcdep-dependencies_DIR=.cdep/modules
 ```